nlpwithdeeplearning/nlpwithdeeplearning/nlpqb/bayes.md

 ---
 layout: page
-title: Text Classification with Naive Bayes - 3
+title: Text Classification with Naive Bayes
-published: false
 ---

 ### What is text classification?